We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 Electro-Magnetic Cross Trainers

 This type of cross trainer uses a varying magnetic field to control the resistance level.
 You will be able to easily change how hard you are working with the touch of a button on the computer console.
 This is ideal for changing quickly between resistance levels during interval training.
 Interval workouts are the most effective form of cross trainer workout for improving fitness.
-This is the type of resistance found on most good quality UK cross trainers.

 Rear Drive Vs Front Drive Cross Trainers